SteveDunn/Vogen/README.md

 ## Why isn't the part of the language?

 It would be great if it was, but it's not currently.
-There is a [long-standing language proposal](https://github.com/dotnet/csharplang/issues/146) focusing on non-defaultable value types.
+I [wrote an article about it](https://dunnhq.com/posts/2022/non-defaultable-value-types/), but in summary, there is a [long-standing language proposal](https://github.com/dotnet/csharplang/issues/146) focusing on non-defaultable value types.
 Having non-defaultable value types is a great first step, but it would also be handy to have something in the language to enforce validate.
 So I added a [language proposal for invariant records](https://github.com/dotnet/csharplang/discussions/5574).

 One of the responses in the proposal says that the language team decided that validation policies should not be part of C#, but provided by source generators.

+### How do I run the benchmarks?

+`dotnet run -c Release -- --job short --filter *`

 # What alternatives are there?